AlexFroio/Marlin-2.0.8.1/README.md

 # DukeCarge's Marlin 2.0.8.1 configuration

 Hi!
 Welcome to my config for using an `SKR 1.3` with Marlin on an Anycubic i3 Mega.
-This works for both i3 Mega and i3 Mega-S.
+This works for both i3 Mega and i3 Mega-S. If you have any other SKR boards, you'll need to make some changes.

 Note: This should serve as a jumping off point for others who are trying to get started with Marlin.
 As such I will list some things to watch out for in this repository.